 Derivatives.
 Derivative financial instruments are recorded in the Consolidated Balance Sheet at their fair value as either assets or liabilities.
 Changes in the fair value of derivatives are recorded each period in earnings or AOCI, depending on whether a derivative is designated and effective as part of a hedge transaction and, if it is, the type of hedge transaction.
 Gains and losses on derivative instruments reported in AOCI are included in earnings in the periods in which earnings are affected by the hedged item.
 See Note I - "Derivative Financial Instruments."

-Research, Development and Engineering Costs.
-Research, development and engineering costs are expensed as incurred.
-Such costs incurred in the development of new products or significant improvements to existing products are included in SG&A. Research, development and engineering costs were \$66.7 million, \$55.8 million and \$52.2 million during 2023, 2022 and 2021, respectively.
+Research and Development Costs.
+Research and development costs are expensed as incurred.
+Such costs incurred in the development of new products or significant improvements to existing products are included in SG&A. Research and development costs were \$25 million, \$28 million and \$22 million during 2024, 2023 and 2022, respectively.